JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 The application we're creating will simply show `Kotlin Rocks on Android` on Android and `Kotlin Rocks on iOS <version>` on iOS.
 The idea is to share the code that generates this message.

-The common code is `"Kotlin Rocks on ${platformName()}"`, where `platformName()` is a function that is declared using `expect` keyword. `actual` implementations will be specific to the platform.
+The common code is `"Kotlin Rocks on ${platformName()}"`, where `platformName()` is a function that is declared using `expect` keyword.
+The `actual` implementation will be specific to the platform.

 # Setting Up the Local Environment

 * We will be using [Android Studio](https://developer.android.com/studio/) for the Android part of the tutorial.
 It is also possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate edition.
-In addition, Kotlin plugin 1.3.x or higher should be installed.
-This can be verified via *Language & Frameworks | Kotlin Updates* in the *Settings* (or *Preferences*) of the IDE.
+  * Kotlin plugin 1.3.x or higher should be installed.
+This can be verified via *Language & Frameworks | Kotlin Updates* section in the *Settings* (or *Preferences*) of the IDE.

 * macOS host operating system is required to compile for iOS and macOS devices.
 We need to have [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.

-*Note: We'll be using IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0, Xcode 10.0, macOS 10.14.*
+*Note: We'll be using IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0, Xcode 10.0, macOS 10.14*

 # Creating an Android Project